Market validation

 What it produces

-The output is a structured evidence set and a go/no-go decision brief - not a market research report.
+The output is an evidence set and a go/no-go decision brief - not a market research report.

 Why validation before entry